gandhamunenis1/gandhamunenis1/README.md

 ## 💼 About Me

-I'm a passionate and certified data engineer with 2+ years of experience designing, developing, and optimizing scalable data pipelines and cloud data workflows.
+I'm a passionate and certified data engineer with around 5 years of experience designing, developing, and optimizing scalable data pipelines and cloud data workflows.
 My background includes working with large-scale ETL systems, building real-time data pipelines using Apache Spark and Kafka, and leveraging cloud services like AWS and Snowflake for high-performance analytics.

-Currently pursuing my Master’s in Computer Science at the University of Dayton, I’m actively seeking full-time opportunities where I can solve real-world problems using data, cloud, and distributed systems.
+ I’m actively seeking full-time opportunities where I can solve real-world problems using data, cloud, and distributed systems.

 ---